-Tom Grode summarizes our first workshop on Affordable Housing – on January 7, 2017 – by Rosten Woo.
+Tom Grode summarizes our first workshop on Affordable Housing – January 7, 2017 – by Rosten Woo.

 Rosten Woo is an artist, designer, writer, and educator living in Los Angeles.
 He makes things that help people understand complex systems, re-orient themselves to places, and participate in-group decision-making.